TuomasHartikainen/Game-Library/README.md

 1. Save and load system or maybe even a login and account system, so your games added to the library save and don't have to add them again on the next launch
 2. MORE GAMES.
 Adding more games such as chess, snake, tetris, pong, and much more
 3. Updating already added games.
 Adding a possibility for two players to play Rock Paper Scissors or adding a possibility to play against a computer in Tic Tac Toe
-4. Complete overhaul of the user interface (I'm not too proud of it as it is right now but it's not the worst either)
+4. Complete overhaul of the user interface (I'm not too proud of it as it is now but it's not the worst either)